pholser/junit-quickcheck/README.md

     }
 ```

-- Collapse the parameters into a class, and use a generator for the
+- Collapse the theory parameters into a class, and use a generator for the
 class.
-Sometimes, this approach can exert positive pressure on your
+This approach can exert positive pressure on your designs:
-designs:

 ```java
     public class Coordinate {